-Temporary anchorage devices or TADs are anchorage tools that are mechanically fixed into the bone in the mouth to act as anchor for your orthodontic appliance.
+Temporary anchorage devices or TADs are tools that are mechanically fixed into the bone in the mouth to act as anchors for your orthodontic appliance.
 TADs can be removed when your orthodontic treatment is over or when it is not necessary anymore.

-TADs are screw-like devices that are implanted in the skeletal areas of oral cavity.
-The TADs anchorage has changed orthodontic treatment in dramatic way.
-Before these devices, most of the orthodontic treatment required surgical procedures for treating complex irregularities in teeth.
-You had no choice to do surgeries if you wanted to complete your orthodontic treatment when irregularities in your teeth were severe.
+TADs are screw-like devices that are implanted in the skeletal areas of the oral cavity.
+They have changed orthodontic treatment in a dramatic way.
+Before these devices, most orthodontic treatments required surgical procedures for treating complex irregularities in teeth.
+You had no choice but to do surgeries if you wanted to complete your orthodontics when irregularities in your teeth were severe.

 The areas that TADs are placed should have bone density and bone maturation is needed.
-For orthodontic treatment of children, orthodontists wait for the appropriate age of the child when they get to the 12 years of age or till their puberty periods of children.
+For orthodontic treatment of children, orthodontists wait for the appropriate age of the child when they get to 12 years of age or till their puberty periods.
 Then, they implant the TADs into the bony area.
-Alveolar bone, rooftop of the mouth (palatal bone), lower and upper jaw bones and zygomatic arch in the jaw are the skeletal structures for the implanting TADs anchorage in orthodontics.
+The alveolar bone, the rooftop of the mouth (palatal bone), lower and upper jaw bones and the zygomatic arch in the jaw are the skeletal structures for the implanting TADs anchorage in orthodontics.

-- Miniscrews: miniscrews are made of titanium and are popular TADs in orthodontic anchorage.
-The designs of miniscrews allow the steel wires, elastics or springs to pass through them and hold your braces or other orthodontic appliance to firm and stable in your mouth.
-Miniscrews are easy to use for orthodontis and dentists and are mechanically applied with numbing the bone area first to prevent any pain.
+- Mini-implants: Mini-implants, also known as mini-screws, are made of titanium and are highly efficient TADs.
+Their design allows the steel wires, elastics, or springs to pass through them and hold your braces or other orthodontic appliance to firm and stable in your mouth.
+They are easy to use for orthodontists and dentists and are mechanically applied by numbing the bone area first to prevent any pain.
 It doesn’t hurt and you don’t need to worry about the pain.

-- Miniplates: miniplates are TADs anchorage tools that consist of screws and plate.
+- Miniplates: Miniplates are TADs anchorage tools that consist of mini-implants and plates.
 The plate should be contoured to fit the bone area.
 Miniplate application needs a little surgery but it can easily be done under local anesthesia.
 Orthodontists use this amazing temporary anchorage device to do complex teeth movement in orthodontics.
-Minipaltes have multiple screws that can withstand against pressures and forces.
-Miniplates offer better orthodontic control and will not loosen during your treatment.
+Minipaltes have multiple screws that can withstand pressures and forces.
+They offer better orthodontic control and will not loosen during your treatment.

 What are the advantages of TADs?

-- No surgeries is necessary to correct your teeth irregularities
+- No surgery is necessary to correct your teeth misalignment.

-- No damage to other teeth while pulling or pushing the others
+- No damage to other teeth while pulling or pushing the other teeth.

 Important tips on orthodontics anchorage:

-Finally, it is a good idea to follow these tips to have much stable anchorage for your orthodontic treatment
+Finally, it is a good idea to follow these tips to have a much more stable anchorage during your orthodontics:

-- Use soft toothbrushes to brush your teeth or clean the area around miniscrews and other anchorage tools
+- Use soft toothbrushes to brush your teeth or clean the area around mini-implants and other anchorage tools.